About the Department of Plastic Surgery

 We conduct a variety of plastic surgery research studies at both the basic science and clinical levels to advance knowledge in the field.
 Our clinical trials are designed to enhance patient care and optimize outcomes.
 We remain in close communication with other healthcare providers and private and government regulatory agencies to keep abreast of societal needs and viewpoints that inform patient care, education, and research.

-Our main office is located at 305 East 33rd Street, half a block from NYU Langone’s main campus on First Avenue in Manhattan.
+Our main office is located at 222 East 41 Street in Manhattan.
 This space accommodates all outpatient surgery services.

 History of the Department